IMMM-SFA/naturf/docs/source/user_guide.rst

 **Not yet implemented**

 The fraction of visible sky in a given area.
-(Dirksen et al. 2019, Eq.
-1)
+[Dirksen2019]_ Eq.
+1

 .. math::